Skip to content

 index_query Semantic vector search over one indexed source none

-recall Macro: embed query (provider-direct) → index_query per source → merge top-K none (embedding API cost)
+semantic_search Macro (FP-0057 Phase 2a; renamed from recall): per-source-model embed query → index_query per source → merge top-K (multi-model correct) none (embedding API cost)

 index_drop Remove an indexed source entirely (destructive) permissions.index_drop: ask in skill frontmatter

-compact Voluntarily compact the conversation/phase history (advisory) none (LLM cost; the mandatory retry_loop backstop is independent)
+compact Voluntarily compact the conversation history (advisory) none (LLM cost; the mandatory retry_loop backstop is independent)

 Common envelope